PscDavid/dynet_toolbox/README.md

-The complete collection of functions and scripts for estimating and simulating time-varying Multivariate Autoregressive processes (tv-MVAR) by means of Kalman filtering and the Self-Tuning Optimized Kalman filter (STOK)
+The complete collection of functions and scripts for estimating and simulating time-varying Multivariate Autoregressive processes (tv-MVAR) by means of Kalman filtering and Sparse Adaptive Least-squares filtering.

 The toolbox includes:
 - One demo (please refer to the file dynet_demo01.m for a brief tutorial)